GospelTrust/kairos-pt-603/content/_session/syllabus.md

 A student who successfully completes this course will be able to:
 1. Quote and memorize selected bible verses.
 2. State the four keys to hearing God’s voice.
-3. Discuss the differences between left- and right-hemi- sphere brain functions, and how this information relates to your spiritual life.
+3. Discuss the differences between left- and right-hemisphere brain functions, and how this information relates to your spiritual life.
 4. Discuss the qualities of a good counselor or advisor.
 5. Define journaling, and discuss its value in recognizing the voice of God.
-6. Define the following terms: 3 Submission, 3 Mysticism, 3 Two-way journaling.
+6. Define the following terms: Submission, Mysticism, Two-way journaling.
 7. List five important safeguards for hearing God’s voice.
 8. List five major differences between the New Age and Christianity, and New Age spirit encounter and Christian Spirit encounter.
 9. Discuss how the voice and vision of God are experienced and recognized.